 The military authorities will arrange for a formal burial ceremony and CWGC will mark the grave with a Commission headstone, bearing as many details as it has been possible to establish.
 Where a casualty has been identified and close family traced, the Commemorations team will work with them to choose a religious emblem or none, together with a Personal Inscription.

-The burial protocols established during the First World War are still followed today with casualties who were found together being buried in joint or collective graves, with their headstones touching.
+The burial protocols established during the Great War are still followed today with casualties who were found together being buried in joint or collective graves, with their headstones touching.

 Members of the public are welcome to attend burial ceremonies.